 This is also true for nutritional supplements.
 Under optimal circumstances, the bioavailability of proteins, fats and carbohydrates is approximately 90%.
 When it comes to vitamins, minerals, and phytonutrients, bioavailability can vary quite a bit.
 You see, there are several factors that can affect bioavailability.
 Some are unique to you, like your health and age.
-And some are universal, such as a the chemical form of a food or nutrient.
-Let’s take a closer look at some of these factors...
+And some are universal, such as the chemical form of a food or nutrient.
+Let’s take a closer look at some of the things that affect bioavailability.

 Gut Health & Bioavailability

 One of the main roles of your gut is to digest your food.
 Essentially, this means breaking it down into nutrients that your body is designed to absorb and utilize.
 And this complex process requires chewing, involuntary muscle movements, stomach acid, and a cocktail of digestive enzymes among other things to function properly.
 Once rendered, nutrients are absorbed mainly through the lining of your small intestine where they then enter your bloodstream to be utilized by your cells.

 So if your gut is compromised in any way for any reason, there may not be very many nutrients to absorb.
 And even if nutrients are available, your body may not be able to efficiently absorb them.
 Which is why those with digestive diseases often experience nutrient deficiencies.
 Vitamin B12 is a great example.
 It requires numerous reactions within the gut to occur before it can be absorbed.
 Many more than other nutrients.
 Thus, a healthy gut is essential to the bioavailability of vitamin B12.
 But it’s worth noting that as you age, this process naturally becomes less efficient.